Maticzpl/MoreHazards/README.md

 # MoreHazards
-An Exiled plugin for SCP SL adding new hazards.
+An Exiled plugin SCP SL that adds some new passive hazards.
+## Work in progress
+Many planned features are missing rn.